VDC Basics9 min readMarch 15, 2025Piero Urrutia

-What Is VDC?
+What Is VDC in Construction?
 A Complete Guide to Virtual Design & Construction

-Virtual Design and Construction VDC is the integrated use of multi-disciplinary performance models to support business objectives and project delivery.
-It is broader than BIM, and it is the framework behind every EZ-VDC engagement.
+Virtual Design and Construction (VDC) is the management of integrated multi-disciplinary performance models of design–construction projects, including the product (facilities), work processes, and the organization of the design–construction–operation team in support of explicit business objectives.
+It is broader than BIM — and it is the management framework behind every EZ-VDC engagement.

 BIM (Building Information Modeling) refers to the creation and management of digital representations of a facility.
 VDC wraps BIM into a management framework: it governs how teams collaborate, how models are used to make decisions, and how construction processes are simulated and optimized before a single shovel hits the ground.